-The four main business structures commonly used by small businesses in Australia are:
+The four most common types of business structures in Australia are:

 - Sole trader: an individual operating as the sole person legally responsible for all aspects of the business.
 Like other structures, as a sole trader you can employ people to help you run your business.